The metallicity's fundamental dependence on both local and global galactic quantities: Abstract

 \section{Abstract}

 We study the scaling relations between gas-phase metallicity, stellar mass surface density ($\Sigma _*$), star formation rate surface density ($\Sigma _{SFR}$), and molecular gas surface density ($\Sigma_{H_2}$) in local star-forming galaxies on scales of a kpc.
 We employ optical integral field spectroscopy from the MaNGA survey, and ALMA data for a subset of MaNGA galaxies.
 We use Partial Correlation Coefficients and Random Forest regression to determine the relative importance of local and global galactic properties in setting the gas-phase metallicity.
 We find that the local metallicity depends primarily on $\Sigma _*$ (the resolved mass-metallicity relation, rMZR), and has a secondary anti-correlation with $\Sigma _{SFR}$ (i.e. a spatially-resolved version of the `Fundamental Metallicity Relation', rFMR).
-We find that $\Sigma_{H_2}$ has little effect in determining the local metallicity.
-This result indicates that gas accretion, resulting in local metallicity dilution and local boosting of star formation, cannot be the primary origin of the rFMR.
-Star-formation driven, metal-loaded winds may contribute to the anti-correlation between metallicity and SFR.
+We find that $\Sigma_{H_2}$ is less important than $\Sigma_{SFR}$ in determining the local metallicity.
+This result indicates that gas accretion, resulting in local metallicity dilution and local boosting of star formation, is unlikely to be the primary origin of the rFMR.
 The local metallicity depends {\it also} on the global properties of galaxies.
 We find a strong dependence on the total stellar mass ($M_*$) and a weaker (inverse) dependence on the total SFR.
 The global metallicity scaling relations, therefore, do not simply stem out of their resolved counterparts; global properties and processes, such as the global gravitational potential well, galaxy-scale winds and global redistribution/mixing of metals, likely contribute to the local metallicity, in addition to local production and retention.